Fizzixnerd/fsrandomflow/README.md

 Unlike ```System.Random```, a random variable can only produce one type of value, but the type is completely generic and operations like ```map``` are supported.

-A workflow builder is provided to give satisfying syntax to combine This F# library is intended as a generic and thread-safe alternative to System.Random, which supports operations such as "map".
+A workflow builder is provided to give lightweight syntax for these combinations, as well as operators for transforming values in the piped style.

 ## Example